smithy-lang/smithy/docs/source/1.0/spec/waiters.rst

 needlessly only to exceed ``maxWaitTime`` before issuing a final request.

-Using the default ``minDelay`` of 2, ``maxDelay`` of 120, a ``maxWaitTime`` of 300 (or 5 minutes), and assuming that requests complete in 0 seconds (for example purposes only), delays are computed as followed:
+Using the default ``minDelay`` of 2, ``maxDelay`` of 120, a ``maxWaitTime`` of 300 (5 minutes), and assuming that requests complete in 0 seconds (for example purposes only), delays are computed as follows:

 .. list-table::
     :header-rows: 1